Conrad Aiken: Early years

-Aiken was the eldest son of William Ford and Anna (Potter) Aiken.
-In Savannah, Aiken's father became a respected physician and eye surgeon, while his mother was the daughter of a prominent Massachusetts Unitarian minister.
+Aiken was the eldest son of William Ford and Anna (Potter) Aiken, daughter of noted Unitarian preacher William James Potter of New Bedford, Massachusetts.
+In Savannah, his father became a respected physician and eye surgeon.
 For the first eleven years of Aiken's life, his family lived at 228 East Oglethorpe Avenue in Savannah.

-On February 27, 1901, William Ford Aiken murdered his wife and then committed suicide.
+On February 27, 1901, Aiken's father murdered his mother, and then committed suicide.
 According to his 1952 autobiography, Ushant, Aiken, then 11 years old, heard the two gunshots and discovered the bodies immediately thereafter.
-After his parents' deaths, he was raised by his great-aunt and uncle in Cambridge, Massachusetts, attending Middlesex School, then Harvard University.
+After his parents' deaths, he was raised by his great-aunt and uncle in New Bedford between 1901 and 1902, then in Cambridge by his aunt, Grace Aiken Tillinghast and her husband, Will, a librarian at Harvard University.
+He attended Middlesex School, then Harvard.

 At Harvard, Aiken edited the Advocate with T. S. Eliot, who became a lifelong friend, colleague, and influence.
 It was also at Harvard where Aiken studied under another significant influence in his writing, the philosopher George Santayana.